Botswana Democratic Party: Political wilderness (2024–present)

 The 2024 Botswana general election saw the BDP resoundingly defeated by the opposition UDC.
 In one of the worst defeats of a governing party in the Commonwealth, the BDP lost 90% of its parliamentary representation and was reduced to a rump of four seats out of 61, making it the smallest of the four factions represented in the National Assembly.
 The BDP was decimated despite finishing with the second-highest national vote share (at 30%).
-Due to the nature of the first-past-the-post system, which awards power solely on the basis of seats won, the geographic dispersion of the BDP's support base proved electorally inefficient.
-Its votes were distributed evenly across the country and were not concentrated in enough areas to secure a sufficient number of constituencies.
-This vote-spread phenomenon, often termed a "wasted vote" effect in psephology, ended the BDP's uninterrupted 58-year majority.
+Due to the nature of the first-past-the-post (FPTP) voting system, the geographic dispersion of the BDP's support base across the country proved electorally inefficient in translating votes into seats.
+Its support was spread evenly nationwide rather than concentrated in enough constituencies to secure a sufficient number of seats.
+This vote-spread phenomenon resulted in the BDP's votes in all but four constituencies being effectively wasted in psephological terms, thereby ending the party's uninterrupted 58-year majority.

-In contrast, the historical opposition parties benefitted from the FPTP system's bias toward concentrated voter bases.
-The Botswana Congress Party leveraged its geographically dense support in the northern constituencies to maximize its seat-to-vote efficiency, securing official opposition status despite trailing the BDP by over 79,000 votes nationally, leading to an electoral inversion.
+In contrast, the opposition parties benefitted from the FPTP system's bias toward concentrated voter bases.
+The Botswana Congress Party leveraged its geographically dense support in the north to maximize its seat-to-vote efficiency, securing official opposition status despite trailing the BDP by nine percentage points nationally, leading to an electoral inversion.
 Similarly, the UDC consolidated its dominance in the southern and western regions and benefited from the steep decline in BDP support, while the pro-Ian Khama Botswana Patriotic Front effectively harnessed its concentrated support in the Ngwato-dominated constituencies around Serowe, allowing it to gain one more seat than the BDP.

-With the BDP's defeat beyond doubt, then-president Mokgweetsi Masisi conceded defeat two days after the election and ensured a peaceful transfer of power.
-Later that day, President Boko was sworn-in by Chief Justice Terence Rannowane, allowing him to form the first government since independence with no BDP participation.
+With the BDP's defeat beyond doubt, Mokgweetsi Masisi conceded defeat two days after the election and ensured a peaceful transfer of power.
+Later that day, President Boko was sworn in by Chief Justice Terence Rannowane, allowing him to form the first government since independence with no BDP participation.

 At its 41st National Congress held in Maun, the first since its defeat, the BDP elected a new central committee which saw former MP for Gaborone North and cabinet minister, Mpho Balopi replace Masisi as party leader.